 To become a joiner, you should complete an apprenticeship in joinery or carpentry.
 Due to the high-risk nature of some projects, joiners may be required to undergo safety induction training before commencing jobs.

 Get started with an apprenticeship.
 This will give you an opportunity to work on construction sites and become familiar with site conditions and industry processes.

 Once you are employed, you have an opportunity to gain work experience on both commercial and residential projects, thus developing skills.

-Once you’re confident in your ability as a joiner you should further develop your skills by specialising in a niche field or by engaging in CPD (continual professional development) training.
+Develop your skills by specialising in a niche field or by engaging in CPD (continual professional development) training.

 To expand your career options, you can gain accreditation or membership with a number of building and construction peak bodies.